hyperionsolitude/OCR_GPT/README.md

 - **✂️ Image Cropping**: Built-in image cropping functionality with orientation support
 - **📋 Copy/Paste**: Easy copying of prompts and responses with copy buttons for code blocks
 - **🌙 Dark Theme**: Consistent dark-themed dialogs and controls
-- **🌍 Language Support**: AI automatically replies in the input language
+- **🌐 Language Behavior**: Replies in English by default; other languages on explicit request
 - **♿ Accessibility**: Full accessibility support with content descriptions

 ### ⚡ **Performance & Reliability**